Going Home (Once Upon a Time): In Storybrooke

 Later at the street, Regina wakes up and says she knows what must be done to stop the Curse, however, Pan shows up to retrieve the scroll and freezes all of them.
 Pan decides to take out his grandson Neal, only to be thwarted by Gold, who shows up to stop him.
 After vowing to Neal and Belle that he is finally ready to pay the price to keep them safe knowing that means killing himself, Gold's shadow appears, carrying the Dark One's Dagger and hands it to Gold, who stabs both Pan in the back and himself in the chest at the same time.
-Pan transforms back into Malcolm, who urges Gold to remove the dagger so they can start over and have a happy ending, but Gold tells his father "Ah, but, I am a villain, and villains don't get happy endings."
+Pan transforms back into his true form and identity, Malcolm, who urges Gold to remove the dagger so they can start over and have a happy ending, but Gold tells his father "Ah, but, I am a villain, and villains don't get happy endings."
 He twists the knife and both men vanish in a burst of light.
-As Belle cries after they disappear, Neal asks a hesitant Regina if there is a way to stop the Curse, to which Regina reveals that the only way to stop it is to give up the one thing she loved the most: Henry.
+As Belle cries after they disappear, Neal asks a hesitant Regina if there is a way to stop the Curse, to which Regina replies that the only way to stop it is to give up the one thing she loved the most: Henry.
 As the Curse approaches, Regina tells Emma that she and Henry will have to leave Storybrooke forever because once the Curse takes place everyone will return to the Enchanted Forest and since Henry was born in the Land Without Magic, he won't be able to go back with them, but Emma will be able to stay with him because she's the savior and the only one who can escape it.
 Everyone gathers at the town line to say goodbye to Emma and Henry.
-Hook tells Emma that he will think of her everyday; she smiles and says good.
+Hook tells Emma that he will think of her every day; she smiles and says good.
 Regina casts a spell that will give Emma and Henry a lifetime of good memories, but they will forget everything that happened in Storybrooke.
 As Emma and Henry drive away, Regina destroys the scrolls, the Curse consumes everyone, and Storybrooke disappears.

 Outside Storybrooke

 One year later in New York City, Emma and Henry are in an apartment, and as she makes breakfast for Henry, she receives a knock on the door.
 When she opens it, she sees Hook standing outside, saying that he needs her help.
-This time around Hook warns Emma that her family is in trouble, but she has no idea who this person is or what he is talking about.
-Hook, believing that "true love's kiss" will bring her memories back, attempts to kiss Emma, but the shock results in Emma kicking Hook in the private area, pushing him away, and violently slamming the door in his face.
+This time around Hook warns Emma that her family is in trouble, but she has no idea who Hook is or what he is talking about.
+Hook, believing that "true love's kiss" will bring her memories back, attempts to kiss Emma, but the shock results in Emma kicking Hook, pushing him away, and violently slamming the door in his face.
+When Henry asks Emma who was at the door, she tells him that she doesn't know.